A national facility for cultivating and improving research software to support world-class research

 Our work is focussed around four themes we believe are fundamental to doing research correctly in the digital age.
 These are related to our manifesto.

-- Recognition and Reward: promoting and contributing to systems of credit for good software development and reuse practice.
+Recognition and Reward promotes and contributes to systems of credit for good software development and reuse practice.

-- Career Paths: recognising and championing the varied job roles associated with research software; with a primary focus on the academic sector but suggesting industrial practice where applicable.
+Career Paths recognises and champions the varied job roles associated with research software; with a primary focus on the academic sector but suggesting industrial practice where applicable.

-- Reproducible Research: promoting the fundamental place of software in supporting confidence in the research process and its results.
+Finally, Reproducible Research promotes the fundamental place of software in supporting confidence in the research process and its results.

 Taken together, these enable the efficient and effective use of software to tackle both the grand challenges that push the boundaries of human knowledge to day-to-day research software tasks.

 We work with research groups from all disciplines, which gives us a broad understanding of the problems researchers face when using software.
 We use this expertise to ensure that you make the right choices about the software you use - and avoid the pitfalls.